3 Types of Car Scratches and Ways To Fix Them (With Images)

 To fix clear coat scratches, you have three options:

-- Machine polish the vehicle: with DA or rotary machine polisher, removing light to medium clear coat scratches is a piece of cake.
+- Machine polish the vehicle:Â with DA or rotary machine polisher, removing light to medium clear coat scratches is a piece of cake.
 With just a little knowledge, you can get your car’s paint to perfection.
-Check my guide on how to polish your car using a machine polisher.

 - Wet sanding with sandpaper (2000 or more): some deeper clear coat scratches won’t easily go away with compounding or polishing.
 They are removed with very fine sandpapers with a grade of 2000 or 3000.
 After that, you should again compound and then polish it to perfection.